Skip to main content

 Engineering Leader.
 Global Identity Architecture.
 M&A Technology Integration.
 AI Strategy.

 Engineering Leader specializing in Global Digital Identity Architecture and M&A Technology Integration.
-Track record across $100M+ P&L, AI strategy, healthcare compliance (GDPR/HIPAA), and Identity platforms scaled to 3.5M+ users.
+Track record across multi-million dollar P&L, AI strategy, healthcare compliance (GDPR/HIPAA), and Identity platforms scaled to 3.5M+ users.